voelkerb/FIRED_dataset_helper/README.md

 | 1        | Access Point \#3       | Apple     | Airport Express A1392          | 2\.2     | 26          |
 | 1        | Recording PC           | Intel     | NUC8v5PNK                      | 60       | 27          |

+## The thing with the fridge...

+* The installed fridge started to malfunction on June 17th and finally broke down on June 18th.
+* A temporary replacement fridge (Bomann KB 340.1) was installed on June 21st.
+* The broken fridge was still in its warranty period and a replacement unit (same model) was eventually installed on July 19th.
+The good thing: Name another electricity dataset out there in which a fridge broke down.
+You want to test your *predictive maintenance* algorithm?

 ## Known Issues

 Smartmeter Data (current L3) is corrupt every now and then after 08/30/2020 14:00